aptech/docs/docs/getcoldateformats.rst

   // Get data format of "TIMESTAMP" variable fmt_timestamp = getColDateFormats(usd_cad_df, "TIMESTAMP");

+.. note:: Column indices can also be used in place of the variable name like this, `getColDateFormats(usd_cad_df, 1)`

 After the above code, the first few rows of *usd_cad_df* will look like this: